Matroids and log-concavity: Introduction

 Let $M=(E,\Delta)$ be a matroid of rank $r$. $E$ denotes the ground set and $\Delta \subseteq 2^E$ denotes the matroid complex, \ie the abstract simplicial complex of independent sets.
 Let $f=(f_0,\ldots, f_r)$ be the $f$-vector of $\Delta$, \ie $f_i$ is the number of sets of cardinality $i$ in $\Delta$.
 Dominic Welsh conjectured in 1969 \cite{welsh-1971} that the $f$-vector of a matroid complex is \emph{unimodal}, \ie there exists $j\in\{0,1,\ldots, r\}$ \st $f_0 \le f_1 \le \ldots \le f_j \ge \ldots \ge f_r$.
 Three successive strengthenings of this conjecture were proposed by John Mason in 1972 \cite{mason-1972}.
 The weakest of them is \emph{log-concavity} of the $f$-vector, \ie

-If the inequalities in \eqref{eq:logconcavity} are strict, we say that the $f$-vector is \emph{strictly log-concave}.
-Since then, those conjectures have received considerable attention.
-See for example \cite{brown-colbourn-1994, dawson-1984,dowling-1980, hamidoune-salaun-1989, johnson-kontoyiannis-madiman-2009,mahoney-1985, seymour-1975, stanley-1981,wagner-2008,zhao-1985}.
+Since then, these conjectures have received considerable attention.
+See for example \cite{brown-colbourn-1994, cheng-masuyama-2010, dawson-1984,dowling-1980, hamidoune-salaun-1989, johnson-kontoyiannis-madiman-2011,kahn-neiman-2011, mahoney-1985, seymour-1975, stanley-1981,wagner-2008,zhao-1985}.
 Carolyn Mahoney proved log-concavity for cycle matroids of outerplanar graphs in 1985 \cite{mahoney-1985}.
-David Wagner \cite{wagner-2008} describes further partial results, several stronger variants of Mason's conjecture, and other sequences of integers that are associated to a matroid and that are conjectured to be log-concave.
+David Wagner \cite{wagner-2008} describes further partial results, several stronger variants of Mason's conjecture, and other sequences of integers that are associated with a matroid and that are conjectured to be log-concave.
 Log-concave sequences arising in combinatorics have been studied by many authors.
 For an overview, see the surveys by Francesco Brenti and Richard Stanley \cite{brenti-1994,stanley-1989}.

-Our main result is the following theorem: \begin{Theorem} The $f$-vector of the matroid complex of a realizable matroid is strictly log-concave. \end{Theorem}
+Recall that a matroid is \emph{realisable} if it is equivalent to a matroid whose ground set is a list of vectors in a vector space over some field $\K$ and whose independent sets are the linearly independent subsets of this list.
+Our main result is the following theorem. \begin{Theorem} The $f$-vector of the matroid complex of a realisable matroid is log-concave. \end{Theorem} This theorem follows from the log-concavity of the characteristic polynomial of a realisable matroid that was shown by June Huh and Eric Katz and a connection between $f$-vectors and the characteristic polynomial that was first discovered by Tom Brylawski.

-The fact that we are able to prove strict log-concavity indicates that the $f$-vector of a matroid complex might satisfy stronger inequalities.

 The strongest of Mason's three conjectures \cite{mason-1972} is ultra-log-concavity, \ie the conjecture that the following inequalities hold: